 You can deposit funds into your accounts using our ATM network, online, or in person at one of our Idaho First Bank locations.
 You can also make deposits into any US Bank ATM or Bank of The Cascades through the Moneypass network.
 These funds will be available on the next business banking day.
 We also offer Bank to Bank transfers that will move funds electronically from your accounts at other banks to your accounts at Idaho First Bank or in the reverse if needed.
-And while your on the move use our Go Dough product on your mobile device.
+And while you're on the move use our Go Dough product on your mobile device.

 To report a lost or stolen Debit Card during regular business hours please contact our main branch at 208-634-1000.
 If you need to report your debit card lost or stolen after regular business hours please contact our after hours HotCard number at 866-546-8273.

 Contact our Main office at 208-634-1000 for a reset.

 This depends on the particular account.
 If you are afraid you might overdraw funds then you’ll want to look into our Safeguard Line of Credit option and see if it’s available for the particular account type.
 Overdraft protection is a great way to protect you from having to pay any unnecessary finance charges.

 Of course!
 This is the beauty of our technologically-driven world.
 We encourage you to register all of your accounts online to make overseeing your funds easier and faster.